AnishaB123/spark-data-processing-pipeline/README.md

 The pipeline follows a distributed batch-processing architecture:

-- Data is ingested from source files (CSV/JSON/Parquet)
+- Data is ingested from source files (CSV / JSON / Parquet)
 - Apache Spark processes data in parallel across partitions
 - Transformations and aggregations are applied using Spark DataFrames
 - Final processed data is written to storage for analytics and reporting